-Of these 70 active urban sub-projects, 99% (n=69) included the need for a labor management plan in procurement and bid documents, with contractors providing labor management plans for all but two sub-projects.
-Almost all (97%, n=68) ongoing or completed urban sub-projects included labor recruitment plans for community workers, and all contractors (100%, n=70) implementing these sub-projects had held meetings with the Gozar Assemblies and CDCs to ensure workers were hired in line with CRLP protocols (These were not required for rural sub-projects).
+Of these 238 sub-projects, 31% (n=73) included the need for a labor management plan in procurement and bid documents, with contractors providing labor management plans for all but two sub-projects.
+Almost half of the 238 (45%, n=107) ongoing or completed sub-projects included labor recruitment plans for community workers, and almost all contractors (96%, n=104) implementing these sub-projects had held meetings with the Gozar Assemblies and CDCs to ensure workers were hired in line with CRLP protocols.

 At 43 sub-project sites where work was ongoing, only around one-fifth (21%, n=9) had warning signs in place or were barricaded or cordoned off where needed (19%, n=8).
-Where warning signs were missing or work areas not barricaded or cordoned off, all involved sub-projects in rural areas.
+All sub-projects where warning signs were missing or work areas not barricaded or cordoned off were in rural areas.